layrjs/layr/docs/getting-started/hello-world.md

 HELLO, STEVE!
 ```

-With Liaison, you get what we like to call a "cross-layer class inheritance" ability that allows you to dramatically simplify the development of a full-stack application.
-Instead of seeing the frontend and the backend as two separated worlds, you can see them as one unified world.
+Liaison brings what we like to call a "cross-layer class inheritance" ability.
+Instead of seeing the frontend and the backend as two separate worlds, you can see them as one unified world.
 Naturally, they remain _physically_ separated.
-They run in two different execution environments, and that is useful.
+They run in two different execution environments.
 But _logically_, they are one thing, and that changes the game completely.